al3xisrobles/user-space-packet-filter/README.md

 #### **Academic Research Papers**

 - Rizzo, Luigi. *“netmap: A Novel Framework for Fast Packet I/O.”* *USENIX ATC*, 2012.
-- Belay, Adam et al. *“IX: A Protected Dataplane Operating System for High Throughput and Low Latency.”* *OSDI*, 2014.
+- Belay, Adam, et al. *“IX: A Protected Dataplane Operating System.”* *Proceedings of the 11th USENIX Symposium on Operating Systems Design and Implementation (OSDI)*, 2014, pp. 49–65.
 - Peter, Simon et al. *“Arrakis: The Operating System is the Control Plane.”* *OSDI*, 2014.
 - Emmerich, Paul, et al. *“User Space Network Drivers.”* *Proceedings of the 15th ACM/IEEE Symposium on Architectures for Networking and Communications Systems (ANCS)*, 2019, pp. 1–13.
 - Høiland-Jørgensen, Toke, et al. *“The eXpress Data Path: Fast Programmable Packet Processing in the Operating System Kernel.”* *Proceedings of the 14th International Conference on Emerging Networking EXperiments and Technologies (CoNEXT)*, 2018, pp. 54–66.